Syfaro/fuzzysearch-owo/README.md

 * Redis to send events about user actions
 * [Faktory] for managing background tasks
 * [faktory-cron] to run scheduled jobs (provided in jobs.yaml)
+* NATS for publishing information on newly discovered public images

 It also requires credentials or app tokens for the following sites: